 Available for both Android and iPhone, YouMail is a free app that offers a plethora of services.
 Specific to robocalls, however, it helps in several ways:

 - Visual voicemail: This voice-to-text option transcribes voicemail to text so you can read it on-screen, which allows users to get messages without having to listen to them.

 - Robocall call blocker: The app, which boasts over 1 billion robocalls intercepted, can filter the caller’s number against the Robocall Index.
 This index, created by the CEO of YouMail, aggregates data of over a million ‘bad numbers’ flagged over many years.
 If the number calling you matches up to any of these flagged numbers, the call doesn’t even reach your phone and the caller receives an ‘out of service’ message.

 - Reverse Phone Number Lookup Database: it is a free search engine which allows you to look up the information of any number calling you so you can get information about the caller immediately.

 - Caller ID: While carriers start to integrate STIR/SHAKEN, YouMail’s caller ID is free feature that filters calls against their proprietary database and gives you the correct name, city, state, and avatar.
-If the caller comes up as a suspicious number, the call gets sent a out of service dial tone.
+If the caller comes up as a suspicious number, the call gets sent out a service dial tone.